theyogendraDanwar/X-ChatApp/README.md

-This is the microChatapp designed for the eductaion purpose only.
+This is the micro ChatApp designed for the eductaion purpose only.

 Purpose: